snakebyte69/Agon-Light-Experiments/README.md

 # Agon-Light-Experiments
-Test code that may not work for others to read and provide advice Yes I have written assembly and C for a long time, No I'm not an expert.
+Test code that may not work for others to read and provide advice.
+Yes I have written assembly and C for a long time, No I'm not an expert.
-My limited knowledge + ChatGPT + Help from actual experts
+My limited knowledge + ChatGPT + Help from actual experts.

 Goals
 - Successfully get a fabGL command to the ESP32 under CP/M using